-We are excited to be joining the Faculty of the Yale School of Music, starting in Fall 2014!
+We are excited to be joining the Faculty of the Yale School of Music!
 At Yale, in addition to appearing in concert every semester, we look forward to coaching YSM’s accomplished graduate students, and to interacting with YSM’s faculty and the University community at large.
-For our violist Misha Amory, this appointment feels like coming full circle, as he was an undergraduate at Yale once upon a time, and coached with members of the Tokyo Quartet while there.
+Continue reading…

 We are now learning a brand new piece written for us by our friend, the fantastic composer Steve Mackey.
 Here’s a video we did where he talks about the piece.
 Come hear the world premiere in Carnegie Hall on February 12!
 Other performances in Yellow Barn and the Nasher Center in Dallas in November to mark the 50th anniversary of the assassination of JFK.